amosproj/amos2021ss06-neural-network-enablement/README.md

     ● Have to be transferred, configured, and possibly trained ● Onto dedicated hardware attached to a student workstation

-The main function of the nueral network allows for colorization of black & white images, but other functions might be added.
+The main function of the neural network allows for colorization of black & white images, but other functions might be added.

-**Project Constraints**
+**Project Constraints:**
 Core technologies: Python, Python frameworks, and Linux Team language: English
 Needed resources: The Atlas 200DK System